-In C/C++, Visual Assist extracts symbol definitions from the header files included by your code.
+In C/C++, Visual Assist extracts symbol declarations from the header files included by your code.
 Visual Assist does not ship with pre-built databases of symbols.

 Visual Assist must find header files beyond the directories searched during a build because the complete path of directories for a build is determined only when a build begins, not during edit when Visual Assist is active.

 The C/C++ Directories node in the options dialog for Visual Assist tells Visual Assist where to find header files, and which of the header files should be re-parsed frequently versus infrequently.
-For most users and environments, the default values in the C/C++ Directories node are correct and need no modification.
+For most users and environments, the default values in the C/C++ Directories node are correct and do not need modification.

-Visual Assist considers symbols defined in include directories found via project settings, plus those declared in \Program Files, even if the headers are part of a solution.
-Declarations of stable symbols are stored in a fast-access, read-only database.
+Visual Assist considers stable symbols to be those declared in include directories found via project settings, plus those declared in \Program Files, even if the headers are part of a solution.
+Declarations of stable symbols are stored in a fast-access, read-only database shared among all solutions.

 Parsing of the stable include files occurs after you install a new build of Visual Assist, and after you press Rebuild on the Performance node of the options dialog.

-Visual Assist considers symbols defined in directories found via project settings—available only to a project—as dynamic.
-Definitions of these symbols are stored in a read-write database.
-Parsing of the dynamic include files occurs when you open a project for the first time, and any time you modify one of the header files.
+Visual Assist considers symbols declared in directories found via project settings—available only to a project—as dynamic.
+Declarations of these symbols are stored in a read-write database.
+Parsing of the dynamic include files occurs when you open a project for the first time, and any time you modify one of its header files.

 Proper Configuration of C/C++ Directories

 Proper setup of the C/C++ Directories node is essential for proper operation of Visual Assist.
-Incorrect setup causes Visual Assist to find outdated or wrong versions of header file, find no header files at all, or not recognize modifications fast enough.
+Incorrect setup causes Visual Assist to find outdated or wrong versions of header files, find no header files at all, or not recognize modifications in a timely manner.

 Settings are incorrect if:

-- an excessive number of definitions are unknown
+- an excessive number of symbols are unknown

 - modifications to header files are not recognized immediately